Garson Farm Farming Policy

 - Garson Farm is 155 acres of mostly sandy well-draining soil, in the floodplain of the River Mole, only 15 miles from the centre of London

-The Thompson family have farmed at Garsons for five generations spanning 145 years.
-This has been achieved by caring for the local environment and understanding how to look after their farmland in the most sustainable way.
+- The Thompson family have farmed this land for five generations, spanning over 150 years.
+This has been achieved by caring for the local environment and understanding how to look after the lands sustainably

-Fruit crops and orchards have grass alleyways and there are grass car parks and a grass picnic area by the riverbank.
+Fruit crops and orchards have grass alleyways and there are grass car parks around the site.
 These act as beetle banks and insect corridors so that insects can pass between crops.
 Five kilometres of new hedges, windbreaks (of indigenous tree species) and two copse areas have been created in recent years.
 The wide range of fruit, vegetables and flowers grown help prevent major build-ups of any one pest or disease.

-Garson Farm includes 50 acres of traditional river flood meadows.
+Garson Farm also features a further 50 acres of traditional river flood meadows.
 These are not fertilised and are rich in native flora.
 They are used for grazing and cut in late summer for hay.
 These types of meadows are now increasingly rare.

 Over 75,000 local customers enjoy picking in Garson Farm fields every year.
-They achieve a reduction in food miles and benefit from the exercise, education and fresh air, as well as the health giving properties of fresh fruit and vegetables.
+They achieve a reduction in food miles and benefit from the exercise, education and fresh air, as well as the health-giving properties eating the freshest fruit and vegetables.